The App Class#

 serializer (callable) – A function taking the form func(req, resp, exception), where req is the request object that was passed to the responder method, resp is the response object, and exception is an instance of falcon.HTTPError.

-ASGI App
+ASGI App#

-This class is the main entry point into a Falcon-based ASGI app.
+The main entry point into a Falcon-based ASGI app.

 Each App instance provides a callable ASGI interface and a routing engine (for WSGI applications, see falcon.App).